gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

 a.
 When Call by Value Is Preferred.

-When performing calculations that only need the value (e.g., computing an average or square of a number)
+-When performing calculations that only need the value (e.g., computing an average or square of a number)

-When working with small variables like integers or floats
+-When working with small variables like integers or floats

 Example use case: